aidanreilly/man_synth/_drafts/spring-thing.md

 ---
 <img src="{{ site.baseurl }}/images/mod3.jpg" alt="mod" class="avatar" />

 There is a lot more that you can do with a spring reverb than simply putting it on the other end of a VCO.
-Modular systems are made for experimentation and rethinking traditional signal paths. [^1]
+Modular systems are made for experimentation and rethinking traditional signal paths.
+These ideas and more were originally described in a muff-wiggler thread.[^1]

+>With the right amount of careful control in the reverb feedback system, a stricken banshee's keen can be summoned that will curdle milk.

-## Build a feedback path for the springs
+## Build a feedback path for your springs

 Put a bandpass filter on the feedback path and modulate the filter cutoff with a slow moving LFO.
 Use attenuation or a vca to control the feedback.
 This technique can yield some fantastic otherworldly results.
 With the right amount of careful control in the feedback system, a stricken banshee's keen can be summoned that will curdle milk.